 Should your house, or a building you are in catch fire, you have very little time to escape without harm.
 WFD encourages everyone to learn about fire safety this week.

-The Bureau of Fire Prevention also reminds everyone to change the batteries in their smoke alarms twice a year – most notably when we change the clocks for “Fall Back” and “Spring Forward.”
-Fall Back 2018 is Sunday, Nov.
-4, 2018.
+The Bureau of Fire Prevention also reminds everyone to change the batteries in their smoke alarms twice a year – most notably when we change the clocks for “Fall Back” (First Sunday in November) and “Spring Forward" (Second Sunday in March).

 Learn more at firepreventionweek.org